-My encounter with him takes me right back.
-Back to when everything was different and new and a little bit daunting.
-But also, obviously, exciting.
-He is up for things, he’s up for seeing some art, he’s up for hearing Morcheeba, he’s even up for a book launch next Tuesday, though that is now unlikely to happen as he seems to have mistaken Thursday for Tuesday and realised he needs Tuesday to cram for a deadline Wednesday morning.
-Either that or what’s happened in-between has brought everything down to a fairly abrupt if hilarious (sort of) conclusion.
-At this point I’m unsure which, but I say to myself: if our friendship/connection/whateverthiscouldbecome survives what’s happened in-between then it will survive pretty much anything.
-When I say ‘whateverthiscouldbecome’, I should first of all quickly check back with the reality I am currently mostly familiar with.
+My Science Communicator Friend takes me right back.
+Back to when everything was different and new and a little bit daunting, but also, obviously, exciting.
+He is up for things, he’s up for seeing some local art on a spur of the moment, he’s up for hearing Morcheeba, he’s even up for a book launch next Tuesday, though that is now unlikely to happen as he seems to have mistaken Thursday for Tuesday and realised he needs Tuesday to cram for a deadline Wednesday morning.
+Either that, or whateverthiscouldbecome has got stuck in its tracks now and shuddered to a sudden but not in its entirety incomprehensible halt.

 ‘Yes, I am twenty-two.’

 In view of this, any notion of ‘whateverthiscouldbecome’ acquires its very own peculiar kind of perspective.